 For more information about the different aspects of Exploration Teams – research, media collection, prayer and missional conversations – visit our Exploration page.

-As the trade language in Spain is Spanish (Castilian), it would be very helpful and advisable if interested students (1) already possessed some good proficiency in Spanish before arrival, or (2) would be willing to commit to go through our “crash-course” (free and by distance learning) in Spanish before arrival on field.
+As the trade language in Spain is Spanish (Castilian), it would be very helpful and advisable if interested students (1) already possessed some good proficiency in Spanish before arrival (level A2 or higher), or (2) would be willing to commit to go through our “crash-course” (free and by distance learning) in Spanish before arrival on field.
 No knowledge of Basque is required or expected before arrival, as an intensive introduction to Basque will be offered as part of the initial, on-field orientation.